Exploring stories of hope

 - Who could you talk to about this?

-This dominant story of hopelessness is not the experience of most First Nations families.
+This dominant story of hopelessness is not the experience of most Aboriginal and Torres Strait Islander families.
 These families have stories of resilience, connection and hope, all of which are missed when mainstream service provision takes a deficit-focused path.

-First Nations communities possess a rich and diverse knowledge that has historically been devalued and dismissed (Burchill et al., 2006).
-It is important for non-Aboriginal service providers to employ deliberate and conscious strategies for collaborative and culturally intelligent practice, and to avoid negative cultural assumptions.
-These strategies include acknowledging First Nations peoples’ ways of knowing, doing and being; respecting their protocols and communication processes; focusing on relationships and notions of reciprocity; understanding and working within specific historical, social and cultural contexts; and privileging First Nations voices and experiences (Burgess, 2019).
+Aboriginal and Torres Strait Islander communities possess a rich and diverse knowledge that has historically been devalued and dismissed (Burchill et al., 2006).
+It is important for non-Indigenous service providers to employ deliberate and conscious strategies for collaborative and culturally intelligent practice, and to avoid negative cultural assumptions.
+These strategies include acknowledging Aboriginal and Torres Strait Islander peoples’ ways of knowing, doing and being; respecting their protocols and communication processes; focusing on relationships and notions of reciprocity; understanding and working within specific historical, social and cultural contexts; and privileging First Nations voices and experiences (Burgess, 2019).

-- What is the history of the First Nations Community in your region?
+- What is the history of the Aboriginal and Torres Strait Islander Community in your region?

-- Have you had the opportunity to speak with First Nations co-workers or cultural advisors about their experiences with services and programs regionally?
+- Have you had the opportunity to speak with Aboriginal and Torres Strait Islander co-workers or cultural advisors about their experiences with services and programs regionally?

-- What are your current strategies for asking First Nations families about their diverse knowledge and resources, as well as their stories of hope and connection?
+- What are your current strategies for asking Aboriginal and Torres Strait Islander families about their diverse knowledge and resources, as well as their stories of hope and connection?

 - What more would you like to do to work in culturally collaborative ways?